Donchellesantiaguin/totem-architects/README.md

 # totem-architects
-Case study of the web system for web design class
+>Case study of the web system for web design class

+#Author
+Donchelle Santiaguin-Rollins (Donnie)